Avatar

 Madyson Barber

-I am a Second-Year graduate researcher and NSF Fellow at the University of North Carolina at Chapel Hill Department of Physics and Astronomy.
+I am a third-year graduate researcher and NSF Fellow at the University of North Carolina at Chapel Hill Department of Physics and Astronomy.

 My current research revolves around the discovery of young (≲ 1000 Myr) exoplanets using TESS data and characterizing the planet, host star, and host star's association.
 I work with Dr. Andrew Mann and the Young World's Lab at UNC, where our main goal is to understand how planets evolve over time.
-My thesis project will focus on constraining planet occurance rates and calculating statistical comparisons of properties of planets at different ages.
-I released my first first-author paper in 2022 about the characterization of two planets in a 105 Myr stellar association.
+My thesis project focuses on constraining planet occurance rates and calculating statistical comparisons of properties of planets at different ages.
+I released my first first-author paper in 2022 about the characterization of two planets in a 105 Myr stellar association, and recently published an article in Nature on a 3 Myr giant planet in the presence of the disk that formed it.
 You can read more about my research here.

 Email: madysonb@live.unc.edu